ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

     1. The player shall move forward when the user presses w.
     2. The Player shall melee the enemey when the user presses E.

-2. Enemy
-    1. The enemy shall walk towards the player.

-3. Interface
+2. Interface
     1. The game shall have a scoreboard to track progress
     2. The game shall have a starting menu
+    3. When the user presses the escape button it shall pause the game

-4. In-game orientation
+3. In-game orientation
     1. The player's in-game orientation shall be synchronized with the position of the on-screen cursor controlled by the mouse.

-5. Colliding
+4. Colliding
     1. The player shall not be able to walk through a live enemy.

-6. Player Health
+5. Player Health
     1. The player shall regain health when walking over a health pack.

 # Non-Functional Requirements